kapilowal/certs-for-kapilowal/README.md

 ## Purpose 🎯

-This repository serves as a centralized collection of my certifications.
-It's designed to be a convenient reference for anyone interested in my qualifications, including collaborators, employers, or anyone curious about my professional journey.
+This repository serves as a centralized collection of my professional certifications and provides an accessible reference for collaborators, employers, and anyone interested in my qualifications and skills.

 ## Updates 🔄